 - Immigration and ethnicity;

-An important aspect of the programme is learning how to conduct independent interdisciplinary research, comprehend and apply theoretical insights, learn about and engage in scholarly debates, and take a critical approach to all materials.
-Opportunities are available for an internship (for example at the Roosevelt Institute of American Studies at Middelburg, which is affiliated with Leiden) or study at a university in the U.S. or Canada.
+An important aspect of the programme is learning how to conduct independent multidisciplinary research, comprehend and apply theoretical insights, learn about and engage with scholarly debates, and take a critical approach to all materials.
+Critical reflection on U.S. exceptionalism is a recurrent topic throughout the programme.

 During your studies, you will learn alongside talented and highly-motivated students in an international classroom setting.
 Classes are kept relatively small to allow for a high level of interaction with your instructors, all of whom are internationally acclaimed researchers in the field of American Studies.